What Is Encopresis?

 Then, the colon can't easily push the hard poop out, and it's painful to pass.
 So the child continues to avoid having a BM, often by dancing, crossing the legs, making faces, or walking on tiptoes.

-Kids can't prevent this soiling — nor do they have any idea it's happening — because the nerves aren't sending the signals that regulate pooping.
+Kids can't prevent this soiling — and sometimes don’t know it's happening — because the nerves aren't sending the signals that regulate pooping.

 How Is Encopresis Diagnosed?